JetBrains/Qodana/topics/qodana-yaml.md

 To run subsequent checks with this customized configuration, save the file to the project's root directory.
 Alternatively, you can edit the `qodana.yaml` configuration file manually.
-This section will guide you through necessary settings.
+This section will guide you through the necessary settings.

 <note>